Some parts of this page may be machine-translated.

 There was a starter kit called with-tailwindcss.

-npx create-next-app . –example with-tailwindcss
+npx create-next-app . --example with-tailwindcss

-Just type in the command!
+Just type the command!

 ● Gatsby